abstract road

 The DUI was dismissed.

-The defendant was stopped for weaving, crashing his tire up against a curb, and nearly striking another vehicle.
-The officer observed an odor of alcohol, bloodshot/watery eyes, and he swayed while he stood.
-He stated he had drank three IPA beers and also exhibited confusion.
-After performing the HGN (eye test), walk and turn, and one leg stand exercises, he was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for weaving and almost hitting a police car.
+The officer observed an odor of alcohol, slurred speech, and watery eyes.
+He then performed the field sobriety tests, such as the HGN (eye test), walk and turn, and one leg stand.
+He was arrested for DUI and later refused the breath test.

 The State dropped the DUI.

-The defendant was found passed out in his car.
-Upon awakening the defendant, the officer observed an odor of alcohol, slurred speech, and blood shot eyes.
-The defendant was unsteady and was not making sense.
-He performed poorly on the roadside tests and was arrested for DUI.
-After his arrest he refused a breath test.
+The defendant was stopped for speeding and cutting off another car.
+The officer observed the defendant to have an odor of alcohol, slurred speech, and bloodshot eyes.
+The defendant performed poorly on the roadside tests and was arrested for DUI.
+She later refused the breath test.
+The defendant also had a suspended license.

 The State dropped the DUI.